 We will succeed by creating bikes with an innovative key component that our competitors can't immediately replicate, which will allow us to charge a price premium to customers.

-Objective: Be recognized by the industry as the leading innovator in the space of on-bike health tracking technology.
+Objective: Gain a competitive advantage by being recognized as the leading innovator in the space of on-bike health tracking technology.

 Tactic 1: Launch a new Bluetooth-enabled module that attaches to the bike's spokes and sends performance data to a linked smartphone app.